-This site was launched in August 2009 and new features are added monthly.
+This site was originally launched in August 2009 and the redesign was deployed in May 2015.
 For questions or comments regarding this website please e-mail email@example.com.

 It was designed for you to get information quickly.
 Often the desired information may be found here without entering into one of our Dynamic GIS Online Viewers.

 The data provided on this site are prepared for the inventory of real property found within York County and are compiled from recorded plats, deeds, and other public records and data.
 This data is for informational purposes only and should not be substituted for a true title search, property appraisal survey, or for zoning verification.
 York County assumes no legal responsibility for the information contained in this data.
 Map data are based on the South Carolina state plane coordinate system, NAD83.

 YORK COUNTY, SOUTH CAROLINA GOVERNMENT, AND ITS MAPPING CONTRACTORS DO NOT WARRANT THE ACCURACY OF THE DISPLAYED INFORMATION AND SPECIFICALLY DISCLAIM ANY WARRANTY FOR MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.
 THIS MAP IS NOT A LEGAL SURVEY.